How to Prevent Silverfish in Closets in Altamonte Springs

 Seal Cracks and Gaps

-Silverfish can slip through small crevices around baseboards, walls, and window frames.
-Use caulk to seal these entry points.
-This step can also help keep out other pests, such as fruit flies and stink bugs.
+Silverfish can enter through small crevices around baseboards, walls, and window frames.
+Use caulk to seal these entry points and keep pests like fruit flies and stink bugs out.

 Use Simple Repellents With Care